timmaxw/metacompiler/docs/overview.md

  *  `translation-language.md` defines the syntax and semantics of the translation files, in detail.

  *  `tutorial.md` is an informal example-based explanation of how to write translation files.

+ *  `inference.md` describes the algorithm for inferring translation-language terms from SL terms.

 ## Notational conventions